Skip to content

 Executive Director

-Beth brings her experience in retail management, marketing and fundraising to oversee the general operations of the BAYarts campus, including the Playhouse renovation.
-She is also responsible for human resources.
-She has a BA in Communications from Cleveland State University, with a strong background in marketing and public relations.
-Beth serves on the board of The Bay Village Foundation and is active in community area events.
-Beth is a Certified National Geographic Educator and her interest in environmental education is a perfect fit for the BAYarts motto Artistic by Nature.
+Beth leverages her extensive experience in retail management, marketing, and fundraising to oversee the general operations of the BAYarts campus, including the Playhouse renovation project.
+She also manages human resources and serves as the ADA Coordinator for the organization.
+Beth holds a BA from Cleveland State University and has a robust background in marketing and public relations.
+She is LEAD (Leadership Exchange in Arts and Disability) certified, reinforcing her commitment to accessibility and inclusivity.
+Additionally, she has served on the board of The Bay Village Foundation and actively participates in community events.
+As a Certified National Geographic Educator, Beth’s passion for environmental education aligns perfectly with BAYarts’ motto, “Artistic by Nature.”

 Karen Petkovic